-around cases. on feedback . improveme ent.
+around cases. on feedback. . improveme nt.

 Contribution to Rounds, Seminars and Other Learning Events 0 0 0 0 0 0

 N.B.
-Please note that unsatisfactory in any o one category w ithin a comp etency may b e grounds fo or a failing gr ade
+Please note that unsatisfactory in any o ne category w ithin a comp etency may b e grounds fo or a failing gr ade

-Overall assessment A rating of "Meets Expectations" or above is rec quired on this ite em to be satis factory in the elective
+Overall assessment A rating of "Meets Expectations" or above is req uired on this ite em to be satis factory in the elective

-Unsatisfactory Below Expectations Meets Expectations Exceeds Expectations Outstandir
+Unsatisfactory Below Expectations Meets Expectations Exceeds Expectations Outstanding

-Holistic judgement of the student's performance This overall rating is informed by, but not an averatings on the individual competencies e erage of, the 0 0 0 0 0
+Holistic judgement of the student's performance This overall rating is informed by, but not an ave ratings on the individual competencies 0 0 0 0 0

 Comments

 Strengths:

 Suggestions for improvement:

-No Yes
+Professionalism form completed No Yes

-Professionalism form completed 0 0
+Ŭ Ŭ

 Save Submit